UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/02-bluetooth.md

 To configure your HC-05 module, follow these steps:

+0. Connect the HC-05 and the USB-TTL module together (remember TX to RX and the 3.3V)
 1. Hold down the button on the HC-05 while plugging the USB-TTL adapter into your computer.
-2. Release the button.
+1. Release the button.
 The HC-05 should enter "AT" mode, indicated by a slowly flashing LED.
-3. Set your serial monitor baud rate to 38400 and connect.
+1. Set your serial monitor baud rate to 38400 and connect.
 If this doesn’t work, try 9600.
-4. Type `AT` and press Enter.
+1. Type `AT` and press Enter.
 If you receive an `OK` response, you can proceed with the AT commands below.
 If not, repeat the steps above.
-5. Some commands (e.g., `AT+NAME=...` or `AT+NAME?`) may require you to hold the button while pressing Enter.
+1. Some commands (e.g., `AT+NAME=...` or `AT+NAME?`) may require you to hold the button while pressing Enter.
-6. AT commands are **case-sensitive**.
+1. AT commands are **case-sensitive**.

 **Useful AT Commands:**